 Intrinsic teeth stains are typically more challenging to correct because they have penetrated past the enamel into the dentin.
 In some cases, intrinsic stains can be treated with whitening strips or other at-home products.
-However, in many cases, this type of inner tooth discoloration requires professional dental services, possibly including placement of dental veneers.
+However, in many cases, this type of inner tooth discoloration requires professional dental services, possibly including the placement of dental veneers.

-Professional In-Office Teeth Bleaching Crest reports that many extrinsic and some intrinsic teeth stains can be removed or significantly reduced by application of a hydrogen peroxide bleaching gel to the surface of the enamel.
+Professional In-Office Teeth Bleaching Crest® reports that many extrinsic and some intrinsic teeth stains can be removed or significantly reduced by the application of a hydrogen peroxide bleaching gel to the surface of the enamel.
 This is performed by a licensed dental hygienist or dentist, takes about an hour, and costs up to $700.

 Note that this type of stain correction is not for everyone.
 Depending on the condition of the patient’s teeth, composite bonding, dental veneers, or dental crowns may be better options.

-In-office teeth whitening may is not typically effective for removing discoloration caused by fluorosis, use of tetracycline antibiotics, tooth nerve damage or other facial trauma.
+In-office teeth whitening may is not typically effective for removing discoloration caused by fluorosis, the use of tetracycline antibiotics, tooth nerve damage or other facial trauma.